-Badges act as a continuous, passive, CTA on your site and can help generate new reviews.
-To add a badge to your website, simply ask the developer in charge of maintaining your site.
+Badges act as a continuous, passive CTA on your site and can help generate new reviews.
+To add a badge, simply ask the developer in charge of maintaining your site.
 If you don’t have someone who knows how to do this, you can ask the support team at the third-party review collection company you’ve chosen.

-It's hugely important to reach out to your customers if they left a negative review – it shows you care about them and want to improve your service.
-They might have left a poor review because of something you can fix, and by working with the customer you might turn a bad experience into an excellent one.
+We cannot overstate how important it is to reach out to your customers if they left a negative review.
+It shows you care about them and want to improve your service.
+They might have left a poor review because of something you can fix and by working with the customer, you might turn a bad experience into an excellent one.

-A bad review with a good response from the company can be more effective in building trust with potential customers than hundreds of good reviews.
-Don’t forget, however, to ask the customer who left the bad review to revise their review after the situation has reached a happy conclusion!
+A bad review with a good response from the company can be more effective at building trust with potential customers than hundreds of good reviews.
+Don’t forget, however, to ask the customer who left the bad review to revise their feedback after the situation has reached a happy conclusion!

-Don’t hesitate to give incentives to your customers for the time they spend reviewing your product – after all, time is money.
+Don’t hesitate to give incentives to your customers for the time they spend reviewing your product.
+After all, time is money.
 You can see some examples of incentives in the sample email we’ve written for you.
 Keep in mind, however, that you can’t offer incentives in exchange for positive reviews only and that most states have pretty strict legislature on this subject.
 Make sure you stick to the rules!